FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/admin_config_commands/Network_resource_concepts.md

 This object includes:

 - Parameters used
-    to manage the Transfer CFT{{< TransferCFT/componentshortname >}} internal facilities: control of connection establishing mechanisms for example
+    to manage the {{< TransferCFT/axwayvariablesComponentShortName >}} internal facilities: control of connection establishing mechanisms for example
 - Parameters describing
     the network environment characteristics defined by the local operating